ClojureCivitas/clojurecivitas.github.io/README.md

 See [Some notebooks should only be run locally](https://clojurecivitas.github.io/scicloj/clay/skip_if_unchanged_example.html) for more detail.

+### Styling and other features

+Pages are rendered with [Quarto](https://quarto.org).
+To see what styling options are available, check the [Quarto HTML Reference](https://quarto.org/docs/reference/formats/html.html).
+Anything you can do there, you can do in your namespace comment markdown and namespace metadata annotation.

 ## Design

 Align with Clojure's values: simplicity, community, and tooling that helps you think.